Quick Answer: Fiddle Leaf Fig Care Basics

 | Brown spots (center of leaf) | Overwatering / root rot | Reduce watering; check roots; repot if needed |

-| Brown, crispy edges | Underwatering / low humidity | Water more; increase humidity |
+| Brown, crispy edges | Underwatering / low humidity | Water more; raise humidity |

-| Yellow leaves | Overwatering / low light | Adjust watering; move to brighter spot |
+| Yellow leaves | Overwatering / low light | Adjust watering; move to a brighter spot |

-| Dropping leaves | Environmental stress / watering issues | Keep environment stable; check watering |
+| Dropping leaves | Environmental stress / watering issues / cold | Keep conditions stable; check watering and temperature |

-| Curled or torn new leaves | Low humidity | Increase humidity; mist new leaf buds only |
+| Curled or torn new leaves | Low humidity | Raise humidity; mist new leaf buds only |

 | Small new leaves | Low light / lack of nutrients | More light; fertilize monthly |